bnb-chain/greenfield/docs/core-concept/storage-metadata-models.md

   string id;
   // payloadSize is the total size of the object payload uint64 payload_size;
-  // is_public define the highest permissions for object.
-When the object is public, everyone can access it. bool is_public;
+  // visibility defines the highest permissions for object.
+When an object is public, everyone can access it.
+  VisibilityType visibility;
   // content_type define the format of the object which should be a standard MIME type. string content_type;
   // create_at define the block number when the object created